wafiharowa/Inspedio/README.md

 J2ME Game Engine.
 Written by Wafi Harowa (a.k.a Hyude)

-This Code is free to use for non-commercial purpose.
-For commercial purpose, please ask my permission (Its usually will be free to for my friend/acknowledge).
-It just to let me know who use my code.
+This Code is free to use for commercial purpose, as long as you keep the Inspedio logo and in-game mark.
+If you wish you remove it completely, you can contact me to get permission.

+Email me at harowa_aja@yahoo.co.id